 - The school with the best girls: the ranking is made based on the sum of the scores of the best two female students in each of the three categories.

 - The best new school: the ranking is the same as for the best school overall; however, only schools that participate in the contest for the first time, or one or two years ago for the first time (after not having participated for at least three years), can receive this prize.

-Each of the winning schools receives a certificate for the school and trophies for the five or six students that were taking into account for the ranking.
+Each of the winning schools receives a certificate for the school and trophies for the five or six students that were taken into account for the ranking.
 Also, the head of the contest at school receives an invitation for the prize ceremony in November, where the official cup is handed over for one year.